FaithAlone.net

 29 Then let them groom themselves, fulfil their vows, and circle the Ancient House.

-It is simply foolish to the point of insanity to believe that God ordained the Kaaba as the hub of worship for the children of Abraham, and yet not a single reference - not even in a laughable, dishonest twisting of Psalm 84 - was made of it, in God's prior revelation to mankind.
+It is simply foolish to believe that God ordained the Kaaba as the hub of worship for the children of Abraham, and yet not a single reference - not even a dishonest twisting of Psalm 84 - was made of it, in God's prior revelation to mankind.

 And, it isn't just missing from the Bible.
-It's missing from the volumes of Intertestamental Jewish Literature, which was written before the time of Christ, and all Jewish commentaries and histories ever written.
-It's also missing from all of the Ante-Nicene Christian writers, who lived hundreds of years before Muhammad, and for whom we have thousands of pages of writings.
+It is missing from the volumes of Intertestamental Jewish literature, which was written before the time of Christ, and all Jewish commentaries and histories ever written.
+It is also missing from all of the Christians who lived prior to Muhammad, many of whom wrote prolifically - thousands and thousands of pages of material, in multiple languages (Greek, Latin, Syriac, etc.), and based in many different geographical locations.

-To anyone with eyes still open to see the truth, it's evident that the Old and New Testament have an intimate connection with each other, and many Old Testament themes find their culmination and fulfillment in the New Testament.
+The Old and New Testament have a robust, intimate connection with each other, and many Old Testament themes find their culmination and fulfillment in the New Testament.
 This is made even more apparent when the prophecies of Jesus Christ in the Old Testament are examined.